syncfusion-content/maui-docs/MAUI/LinearGauge/scale.md

 ---
 layout: post
-title: Axis in .NET MAUI Linear Gauge control | Syncfusion
+title: Scale in .NET MAUI Linear Gauge control | Syncfusion
-description: Learn here all about adding and customizing Axis of Syncfusion .NET MAUI Linear Gauge (SfLinearGauge) control and more.
+description: Learn here all about adding and customizing scale of Syncfusion .NET MAUI Linear Gauge (SfLinearGauge) control and more.
 platform: maui
 control: SfLinearGauge

 documentation: ug
 ---

-# Axis in .NET MAUI Linear Gauge (SfLinearGauge)
+# Scale in .NET MAUI Linear Gauge (SfLinearGauge)

-The Linear Gauge axis is a scale where a set of values can be plotted.
-An axis can be customized by changing the thickness, color and edge styles.
-Axis elements such as labels and ticks can also be easily customized and you can also inverse the axis.
+The Linear Gauge scale on which a set of values can be plotted.
+An scale can be customized by changing the thickness, color, and edge styles.
+Scale elements such as labels and ticks can also be easily customized and scale can be inversed.

-## Default axis
+## Default scale

-By default axis will have the [`Minimum`]() axis value as 0 and the [`Maximum`]() axis value as 100.
-Without any changes the default axis of the Linear Gauge will be displayed as follows.
+By default, scale will have the [`Minimum`]() scale value as 0 and the [`Maximum`]() scale value as 100.
+Without any changes, the default scale of the Linear Gauge will be displayed as follows.

 {% tabs %}